 The 6-cylinder Yamahas have a distinctive and quite piercing engine note, which could be a bit irritating on an open boat but the fully enclosed wheelhouse does a great job of muffling the din.
 Don't get me wrong, the howl is welcome in short bursts but for longer passages, the fact they melt into the background and leave you free to chat at normal volume on the move is a real bonus.

-It's a very easy space to ventilate, as well, with myriad options depending on how fast the boat is traveling and how splashy the conditions are.
+It's a very easy space to ventilate, as well, with myriad options depending on how fast the boat is travelling and how splashy the conditions are.
 If you're taking it easy then it's lovely to travel with the side door wide open, the passenger window ajar and the roof hatches pulled back to get plenty of natural breeze pouring through the interior.
 There's lots of flexibility, it's just a shame that the helm door on our test boat couldn't be pinned open a few inches to allow fresh air in even if there's a bit of spray around.
 This is, apparently, something Wellcraft plans to add to future units.

 There isn't really much spray to contend with, however.
 The hull has a decent amount of beam forward and doesn't slice through the crests quite as cleanly as the knife-like Axopar but it feels incredibly solid through waves and there is very little spray off the hull to trouble the windscreen.